Rotational power training: the foundation for all athletic power

 Cable Chop/Reverse Cable Chop

 These are two of my favourite exercises.
 These exercises are excellent at strengthening the transverse, internal and external obliques and the spinal muscles of the core.
-Since these exercises are performed from a standing position, they are also excellent at connecting the various muscle chains from the feet all the way to the hands.
+Since these exercises are performed from a standing position, they are also excellent at connecting the various muscle chains from the feet to the hands.

 Directions for the cable wood chop